christianosa/consuming_api_with_vue/README.md

 ## Setup
 To run this project, install it locally using npm: <br>
 $ npm install @vue/cli --g <br>
-$ npm install sequelize --save <br>
-$ npm install mysql2 --save <br>
+$ npm install bulma --save <br>
-$ npm install body-parser --save <br>
+$ npm install axios --save <br>

-After install @vue/cli, I use this command to setup your project (from the directory that you want to create you project): <br>
+After install @vue/cli, I used the follow command to setup my project (from the directory that you want to create you project): <br>
 $ vue create consuming_api_with_vue

-After that, use this command to start your server (from project directory that was created - in this case, consuming_api_with_vue): <br>
+After that, I used the follow command to start my server (from project directory that was created - in this case, consuming_api_with_vue): <br>
 $ npm run serve <br>

 ## Result